sotam1069/TicTacToeJava/README.md

 # Tic-Tac-Toe Terminal Game
-A simple Tic-tac-toe game made in Java following Alex Lee's Youtube Channel with various personal implementations.
+A simple Tic-tac-toe game made in Java with various personal implementations.

 Purpose: To practice and understand better the Java language and syntax.